 Costs incurred in the research phase are expensed whereas costs incurred in the development phase are capitalised subject to meeting specific criteria, set out in the relevant accounting guidance.
 The main criteria being that future economic benefits can be identified as a result of the development expenditure.
 Amortisation is charged to the income statement on a straight-line basis over the estimated useful lives of the relevant software, which range between two and five years.

 Subsequent expenditure on capitalised intangible assets is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure is expensed as incurred.

 (h) Impairment (all assets other than goodwill and financial instruments)

-The Group assesses all assets (other than goodwill and intangible assets with an indefinite useful life) on an ongoing basis for indications of an impairment loss or the reversal of a previously recognised impairment.
-If evidence of impairment, or reversal of impairment is found to exist, then detailed impairment testing is carried out.
-Impairments (where the carrying value of the asset exceeds its recoverable amount) and the reversal of a previously recognised impairments are recognised in the income statement.
+The Group assesses all assets (other than goodwill and intangible assets with an indefinite useful life) on an ongoing basis for indications of impairment or whether a previously recognised impairment loss should be reversed.
+If such indicators are found to exist, then detailed impairment testing is carried out.
+Impairments (where the carrying value of the asset exceeds its recoverable amount) and the reversal of previously recognised impairments are recognised in the income statement.